msv-lab/modus/doc/language-reference.md

 QUERY a(X, "foo", 1), b(X, v"1.2")
 ```

-Several `QUERY` instructions are treated as disjunction.
+Several `QUERY` instructions are treated as a disjunction.